rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 | GIS                             | 486,01           | Research Tool      |
 | SPSS                            | 136,52           | Research Tool      |

-Table 8.6: Most relevant terms from SAGE by Semantic Type
+Table 8.6: Most relevant terms from SAGE by Semantic Type.

 #### Definition of a relevance score